You can work with requirements from third-party applications such as:

 You can use regular expression search patterns to selectively identify and import items by occurrence.
 See Regular Expressions (MATLAB).

-In the Document location field, select the ReqIF file location.
+For Document location, select the ReqIF file location.

-Requirements scans the ReqIF file and detects the source tool of the file.
-You
+Simulink Requirements detects the source tool of the ReqIF file.
+You can also manually select a Source tool, including:

 Select the location for the destination requirement set.
 If you are working with requirements that are maintained outside of Simulink Requirements and want to be able to update the imported requirement set with data from updated versions of the ReqIF file, select Allow updates from external source.
 If you plan to migrate your data into Simulink Requirements, do not check this option in order to freely edit the imported requirements.
 Complete the import process by clicking Import.